 The grade of "I" may be given when any requirement of the course, including the final examination, is not completed.
-Arrangements to complete deficiencies in a course should be made with the instructor.
+Students seeking an incomplete should have completed most of the course requirements and be passing the course at the time of the request.
+Arrangements to complete deficiencies in a course should be made with the instructor; there is a form available for this process.
 Incomplete work must be finished during the next long semester.
 If not, the Office of Admission and Records must change the "I" grade to the grade of "F." The course must then be repeated if credit is desired.